openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/lvm-configuration.md

 Here, the volumes will be provisioned on the nodes which has label “openebs.io/lvmvg” set as “nvme”.

 :::note
-See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/storageclass-parameters/allowed_topologies.md) for more details about topology.
+More details about topology is available [here](../design/lvm/storageclass-parameters/allowed_topologies.md).
 :::

 #### VolumeGroup Availability